epics-docs/epics-docs/getting-started/EPICS_Intro.rst

 provides, how is the data handled and stored.
 The database can contain any number of records, each of which belongs to a specific record type.
-The record type defines the type of data that the record handles and a set of functions that define how the data are handled.
+The record type defines the type of data that the record handles and a set of functions that define how the data is handled.
 Record type-specific metadata, also known as “properties” is included in the records to configure and support the operation.
 For instance, an analog input (ai) record type supports reading in values from hardware devices